 Postdocs

-The successful candidate will perform large-scale, multi-area neural recordings using Neuropixels and help develop the next generation of closed-loop brain-computer interfaces.
-We are searching for a driven and clear-minded researcher committed to contributing to a multidisciplinary research program that connects extensive neurophysiological recordings across multiple brain areas with machine learning and neuro-engineering in awake, behaving non-human primates.
-This position promises a vibrant and cooperative atmosphere within the broad and diverse neuroscience community at UT Austin.
+We are always searching for driven and clear-minded researchers committed to contributing to a multidisciplinary research program that connects extensive neurophysiological recordings across multiple brain areas with machine learning and neuro-engineering in awake, behaving non-human primates.
+Working with us means being a part of a vibrant and cooperative atmosphere within the broad and diverse neuroscience community at UT Austin.
 The Elston Lab is committed to career development and actively supports diversity in science.

 Graduate Students